 Spoon into the large bowl with the soffritto.

-Repeat with the rest of the beef, then spoon into the bowl with the cooked vegetables.
+Repeat with the rest of the beef, then return the browned beef, browned sausages, and vegetables to the pot.

 Add the wine, stirring up browned bits on the bottom of the pan.

 Add the chicken stock, water, and tomato paste; mix in well.

 Simmer very gently, partially covered, for 2 hours, stirring occasionally.

 Add the butter and rest of the ingredients and simmer another 15 minutes.